 The other day, I had a crazy craving for some bibimbap, a Korean rice and veggie dish.
-The problem I ran into was that I couldn’t seem to find a commercial gochujang sauce that wasn’t loaded with sugar – and I mean 8-9g of sugar per tablespoon levels of sugariness.
-This obviously was not going to fly, so I scoured the internet for homemade versions.
+The problem I ran into was that I couldn’t seem to find a commercial gochujang sauce that wasn’t loaded with gluten and sugar – and I mean 8-9g of sugar per tablespoon levels of sugariness.
+While this is fine for most people, for those of us with blood sugar regulation issues this is obviously is not going to fly.
 After some trial and error with a few recipes for a quick gochujang, I arrived at this vegan easy homemade keto gochujang that is sugar-free, guten-free, soy-free and low-carb.

 Is this recipe traditional?
 Goodness, no. For starters, real gochujang ferments for months at a time.
 Secondly, we’re using some different ingredients here.
 The end result, though, is an easy pepper paste that is quick to make, much lower in carbohydrates and can be used is a lot of recipes.
 Traditional gochuchang recipes call for the following ingredients: